What are the biggest Cop26 stumbling blocks?

 “The quality of grants versus loans, especially for the most vulnerable countries already crippled by debt, is going to be important,” said Yamide Dagnet, director of climate negotiations at the World Resources Institute.

-“It’s a question of justice and fairness as well, that needs to prevail in these negotiations.”
+“It’s a question of justice and fairness, as well, that needs to prevail in these negotiations.”

-The demand for climate justice is being driven by climate activists, Indigenous peoples and vulnerable nations at Cop26, and is crucial to building trust among nations.
+The demand for climate justice is being driven by climate activists, indigenous peoples and vulnerable nations at Cop26, and is crucial to building trust among nations.

 That call is intertwined with the need for financial support in parts of the world, largely the global south, where the most extreme impacts are being felt by those who have contributed far fewer emissions.